jonathanong/ci-workshop/01-linting.md

 we'll only see errors concerning our own code.

-However, notice that when we run `npm run eslint`, we get errors in our tests files that look like `"xtest" is not defined.`.
+However, notice that when we run `npm run eslint`, we get errors in our tests files that look like `'test' is not defined`.
 This is because `jest` adds globals to the runtime to make tests authoring easier.
 We want `eslint` to understand that these files are tests.
 There are multiple ways to enable this: